 In a class of its own, the new Element i® Immunodiagnostic Analyzer provides the only point of care cTSH!

 Using ground breaking, fluorescence immunoassay technology, this benchtop analyzer ensures impressive sensitivity for accurate detection of Total T4, cTSH, Cortisol, and Bile Acids… in the clinic, with a test time of 10 minutes or less per analyte.
-Along with confidence in results, this measurement principle allows for simplified reagents and testing protocols.
+Along with confidence in results, this measurement principle allows for simplified testing protocols.
 Simply load the sample and test cartridge and press START.